wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 Fairies, elementals, ghosts and devils resist or ignore damage.
 But some rare metals overcome that.
 Additionally, Adamantium and Platinum weapons are very useful for fighters because they don't get destroyed when they use their [parry](https://saltygoo.github.io/class/fighter#parry) ability.

 <ins>Adamantium:</ins> Nothing is more solid than adamantium.
-You can forgo a damage dice when inflicting damage with it to destroy an object.
-An adamantium object is unbreakable.
+Adamantium weapons ignore armor.
+Adamantium objects are unbreakable.

 <ins>Cold Iron:</ins> A fairie that touches cold iron loses all abilities and resistances for a turn.
 They can smell it.

 <ins>Silver:</ins> Silvered weapons ignore all the resistances of undead creatures and of creatures that are not in their true form.

 <ins>Mithral:</ins> Is light like cloth.
-Attacks made with mithral weapons are one step easier than normal but the damage die is one size smaller.
+Attack rolls made with mithral weapons are easy rolls but the damage die is one size smaller.
 Mithral armor doesn't impede movement.

 <ins>Radium:</ins> Radium sheds light like a candle.
 It ignores the resistances of celestial creatures like angels and devils.
 After each adventure spent carrying radium, save or gain a [mutation](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html).

 <ins>Platinum:</ins> Platinum repairs itself in 1 hour.
 Platinum weapons ignore the resistances of aberrations as well as their horrid immortality.